juliadejaneiro/Python-Matrix-Calculator/README.md

-Specify the dimensions of the matrix using two int values with a space between.
+Specify the dimensions of the matrix by entering two int values with a space between.
 Then, enter the appropriate number of entries with spaces between.
 The entries on each line represent a row in the matrix.

 <img width="596" height="188" alt="example" src="https://github.com/user-attachments/assets/6cdb98fa-bfd1-4ed4-8d0f-1267d4f573b3" />